 Creating education programs and on lane consultations for customers, Friedl created a retail environment where improvement was guaranteed because of the commitment to provide comfort, information and the right tools to his customers.

-A coaching business evolved from Friedl's desire to share what he has learned from Vesma Grinfelds (NBC), Dick Ritger (PBA/ABC HOF), Fred Bordan (USBC Gold), Carmen Salvino (PBA HOF), Susie Minshew, and Joe Slowinski (USBC Gold), among others.
+A coaching business evolved from Friedl's desire to share what he has learned from Vesma Grinfelds (NBC), Dick Ritger (PBA/ABC HOF), Fred Bordan (USBC Gold), Carmen Salvino (PBA HOF), Susie Minshew (USBC Gold), and Joe Slowinski (USBC Gold), among others.
 Including the IBPSIA Hots On Lanes program.

 Also, 5 decades of bowling fires up Friedl to share his love for the game.